sagemath/trac_to_gh/Issue 2097.md

 # Issue 2097: aspect_ratio option to show() for function plots does not work correctly

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2097

 Original creator: moretti